 Your hospital stay after a heart attack

-Once you enter hospital, your doctors will decide what sort of treatment best suits your condition.
-The treatments you have will influence how you plan your recovery.
-For example, surgery will affect when you are able to do some things, such as driving or lifting heavier items.
+Once you go to hospital, your doctors will decide what treatment you need.
+The treatments you have will influence your recovery.
+For example, surgery will affect when you are able to do some activities, such as driving or lifting heavier items.

-Other treatments after your heart attack may include:
+Other treatments you may need after your heart attack can include:

-- angioplasty and stent implantation – a procedure to open a blocked artery using a device called a stent that is left in place
+- – a procedure to open a blocked artery using a tiny device called a stent that is left in place in the artery

-- bypass surgery (coronary artery bypass graft surgery) – an operation in which blood vessels from other parts of your body are grafted to bypass the blocked arteries to your heart
+- – an operation in which blood vessels from other parts of your body are grafted to bypass the blocked arteries to your heart

-- once your condition has stabilised, speak with your cardiac healthcare professionals about how and when you can go back to doing your everyday activities.
+Before leaving hospital, speak with your health professionals about how – and when – you can go back to doing your everyday activities.